-FY21 Recommendations work Developing standardized VR workforce strategies to prepare and support students entering postsecondary educational settings is work that has been a carried over from FY20.
-Originally, the recommendation sought to create designated positions for vocational rehabilitation counselors (VRCs) who serve collegebound students.
-The intent of the recommendation was to pair collegebound consumers with VRCs who had specific expertise in college related matters and resources to facilitate a positive experience.
-Upon learning that it was not possible to create such positions, the recommendation was revised to focus on developing a set of materials that VRCs could use to enhance the experience of their college-bound consumers.
+FY21 Recommendations

+Develop standardized VR workforce strategies to prepare and support students entering post-secondary educational settings.
+The Policy Committee continued to work on this recommendation that had been a carryover from the previous year.
+Originally, the recommendation sought to create designated positions for vocational rehabilitation counselors (VRCs) who serve college bound students.
+The intent of the recommendation was to pair college bound consumers with VRCs who had specific expertise in college related matters and resources to facilitate a positive experience.
+Upon learning that it was not possible to create such positions, the recommendation was revised to focus on developing a set of materials that VRCs could use to enhance the experience of their college bound consumers.
 During FY21, the committee determined that it would develop a packet of information that would serve to provide college bound students with disabilities with important information and resources.
 To determine what information should be included in the packet, the committee consulted with two VRCs about best practices and resources that they use to support their college-bound consumers, as well as sought input from members of the committee about what information college bound students need to know from their VRCs.

-Ultimately, the committee created some resource documents and gathered others from existing publications.
-The core of the packet included a comprehensive checklist developed by the committee that college students could fill out individually or with a VRC.
-They can use to identify and record important contacts and other relevant information for school.
-It lists the contact information for the VRC, the financial aid office, disability services office, academic supports etc. It also has space for a consumer to list important dates at the school as well as community supports, groups, and clubs that may meet their individual needs.
-Other information in the packet included a financial aid resource sheet, an FAQ on the basic rights of college students with disabilities, a fact sheet on obtaining reasonable accommodations in school, and a fact sheet to support online learning strategies for students with disabilities The committee submitted this packet of information to MRC and requested that they consider using the resources with their college bound consumers.
+Ultimately the committee determined that it would create some resource documents and would gather others from existing publications.
+The core of the packet included a comprehensive checklist that college students can use to identify important contacts and other relevant information for school.
+The checklist, which was developed by the committee, can be filled out individually or with a VRC and it lists the contact information for the VRC, the financial aid office, disability services office, academic supports etc. It also prompts a consumer to list important dates at the school, and community supports. groups, and clubs that may meet their individual needs.
+Other information in the packet included a financial aid resource sheet, an FAQ on the basic rights of college students with disabilities, a fact sheet on obtaining reasonable accommodation in school, and a fact sheet to support online learning strategies for students with disabilities.
+The committee submitted this packet of information to MRC and requested that they consider using the resources with their college bound consumers.
 The submission of the packet marked the completion of the committee's work on this recommendation.
-Increase the SRC's understanding and knowledge of MRC procurement and contracting processes was a carryover recommendation from the previous two vears.